Ensemble distributional forecasting for insurance loss reserving: Introduction

 The so-called ``linear pool'' \citep*{GnRaWeGo05}, which has been widely applied in combining distributional forecasts outside the field of loss reserving, may offer an alternative model combination approach that could overcome the aforementioned limitations of model selection strategy, and of traditional combination strategies for loss reserving models.
 The linear pool uses a \emph{proper scoring rule} to determine the weights allocated to component distributional forecasting models.
 A proper scoring rule assigns a numeric score to a distributional forecasting model when an event materialises.
 This presents a number of advantages when assessing the quality of distributional forecasts \citep{GnRa07}.
 Literature in the areas of weather forecast \citep{GnRaWeGo05, RaGnBaPo05, GnRa07, BaMa05, VoKnFiScGn18}, stocks return forecast, and GDP growth rate forecast \citep{HaMi07,McTh11,OpVaVan17,HaMi04} all suggest that linear pool ensembles generate more accurate distributional forecast than any single model in their respective contexts.
 A common choice for the proper score is the Log Score.
-In this paper, we start by developing a linear pool approach to loss reserving, and extend the methodology it to best fit the reserving context, as detailed in the following section.
+Furthermore, linear pools are akin to finite mixture models in producing a weighted average of predictive distributions, yet they differ in weight determination.
+Finite mixture models simultaneously train model parameters and weights using the same dataset \citep*{BaLe18}.
+Conversely, the linear pooling method first calibrates model parameters on a training set and then optimises combination weights on a separate validation set.
+This is likely to improve the ensemble's overall predictive accuracy compared to standard finite mixture models.
+In this paper, we start by developing a linear pool approach to loss reserving, and extend the methodology to best fit the reserving context, as detailed in the following section.